zehreken/zehreken.github.io/_posts/2016-11-07-performance-comparison_ecs.markdown

 Unity, at its core is also an entity-component based engine.
 The most advised programming approach with Unity is writing simple MonoBehaviours and attaching them to GameObjects, either through the editor or using the generic AddComponent method.
 But is there anything wrong with this approach?
 Yes, it is slow.
 And to make my point, I have compared 4 different development approaches in the project.

 1. Using simple and small scripts which extend MonoBehavoiur.
-2. Using a single script which also extends MonoBehavior that has all the data and logic in it.
+2. Using a single script which also extends MonoBehaviour that has all the data and logic in it.
 3. Using Entitas. (version 0.35.0)
 4. Using plain Object Oriented Development and [Update Method Pattern](http://gameprogrammingpatterns.com/update-method.html) which I used to use before Entitas.